AtharKharal/caspam-admissions/docs/ai.md

+!!! tip "💡 Did you know?"
     This program is jointly offered by Computer Science Department and CASPAM.

 ## Admission Requirements